14 Reasons to Choose React Native for App Development

 Reason 3: Update Apps Without Going to the App Stores — Code Push

-Once the app is published on the App Store or the Play store, you might realize that you missed out on a typo or wanted to tweak a small feature.
-With native apps, adding new features means you have to reiterate the build process, and upload the updated versions of the app on the store.
+Once the app is published on the App Store or the Play Store, you might realize that you missed out on a typo or wanted to tweak a small feature.
+With native apps, adding new features means you have to reiterate the build process and upload the updated versions of the app on the store.

 But all this was before Code Push — being used by React Native and Apache Cordova.
 With the App Center cloud service, the app is automatically updated during run time, and the users can see the changes without needing to re-launch the app.